 Lindsay Brown, Director, FEUER and former International Director of the Lausanne Movement

 Lindsay is a native of Wales.
 He studied European history at Oxford (MA) and theology at the Free Faculty of Theology at Vaux-sur-Seine, near Paris, under Henri Blocher.
-He has been involved in student ministry with IFES for over 30 years, serving variously as European Regional Secretary, International General Secretary and currently heads up the FEUER (Fellowship of Evangelists in the Universities of Europe) - a network formed by a joint effort of UCCF, the British student movement and IFES, the international evangelical student body - which has as its aspiration the renewal of public communication of the gospel in the universities of Europe.
-Its current goal is to host 36 university mission weeks in 36 cities in 36 countries in 36 months and to develop a Europe-wide network of at least 60 university evangelists.
+He has been involved in student ministry with IFES for over 30 years, serving variously as European Regional Secretary, International General Secretary and currently heads up FEUER (Fellowship of Evangelists in the Universities of Europe) - a network formed by a joint effort of UCCF, the British student movement and IFES, the international evangelical student body - which has as its aspiration the renewal of public communication of the gospel in the universities of Europe.
+Its current goal is to host at least one university mission week in every European country by 2020 and the further development of a team of 60 European university evangelists with at least one in every European country by 2020.
 He recently served as the International Director for the Lausanne Movement for World Evangelization.